In the present: Invisible energy, invisible exhaust

 Day to Day

-Every day carbon moves in both natural and industrial cycles.
-As the sun rises, plants begin photosynthesis, absorbing carbon dioxide and releasing oxygen to capture energy from sunlight.
-Through the day plants and animals trade oxygen and carbon dioxide in a natural ebb and flow that supports both, without changing the total quantity in the atmosphere.
+Every day carbon moves in a natural cycle.
+From morning to evening and through the night, plants and animals trade oxygen and carbon dioxide in an ebb and flow that supports both, without changing the total quantity in the system.

-with people, much of the carbon release is concentrated at electrical power plants, point sources that can be seen with an infrared camera.
-In the evening, internet use peaks, firing up server farms across the globe.
-And at night, when the highways are quiet, long-distance trucks deliver goods to market, trains rumble into cities and cargo planes fly.
+In the evening, internet use peaks, firing up server farms in a wave across the globe, which push powerplants to burn yet more fuel, releasing yet more carbon dioxide.
+At night, when the highways are quiet, long-distance trucks deliver goods to market, trains rumble into cities and cargo planes fly.

-Every day the sun showers the Earth with about 10,000 times the energy that we currently use.
+Every day the sun lights the Earth with about 10,000 times the energy used.
 During the day solar energy increases in a parabolic curve that crests at noon then declines as the sun descends in the sky.
 Off-shore breeze in the morning turns to on-shore breeze in the evening.
 At night, heat that has been absorbed by buildings, rocks, and water reradiates back into the cooler air.

 Image: Composite from photos taken by author